Guild (NYSE:GHLD) Sees Large Volume Increase

-Guild Holdings (NYSE:GHLD – Get Free Report) saw unusually-high trading volume on Monday .
-Approximately 10,822 shares traded hands during trading, an increase of 5% from the previous session’s volume of 10,351 shares.The stock last traded at $14.21 and had previously closed at $14.15.
+Shares of Guild Holdings (NYSE:GHLD – Get Free Report) saw unusually-strong trading volume on Monday .
+Approximately 5,212 shares traded hands during trading, a decline of 49% from the previous session’s volume of 10,265 shares.The stock last traded at $14.32 and had previously closed at $14.54.

-A number of analysts recently issued reports on GHLD shares.
-JMP Securities lifted their price target on shares of Guild from $14.00 to $16.50 and gave the stock a “market outperform” rating in a research note on Friday, June 28th.
-JPMorgan Chase & Co. lifted their price target on shares of Guild from $14.00 to $15.00 and gave the stock an “underweight” rating in a research note on Monday, July 8th.
-Finally, Wedbush restated an “outperform” rating and issued a $17.00 price target on shares of Guild in a research note on Friday, May 10th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $16.30.
+Several brokerages recently weighed in on GHLD.
+JMP Securities upped their price target on Guild from $14.00 to $16.50 and gave the stock a “market outperform” rating in a research note on Friday, June 28th.
+Wedbush reaffirmed an “outperform” rating and set a $17.00 price objective on shares of Guild in a research report on Friday, May 10th.
+Finally, JPMorgan Chase & Co. raised their price target on Guild from $14.00 to $15.00 and gave the company an “underweight” rating in a report on Monday, July 8th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and an average price target of $16.30.

-Guild (NYSE:GHLD – Get Free Report) last released its quarterly earnings data on Thursday, May 9th.
+Guild (NYSE:GHLD – Get Free Report) last announced its earnings results on Thursday, May 9th.
 The company reported $0.10 EPS for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.11).
-Guild had a return on equity of 4.25% and a net margin of 3.41%.
-The business had revenue of $231.78 million during the quarter, compared to analyst estimates of $173.77 million.
-During the same period in the prior year, the firm earned ($0.04) EPS.
-On average, research analysts predict that Guild Holdings will post 1.1 EPS for the current year.
+Guild had a net margin of 3.41% and a return on equity of 4.25%.
+The business had revenue of $231.78 million for the quarter, compared to analysts’ expectations of $173.77 million.
+During the same period in the prior year, the company posted ($0.04) earnings per share.
+On average, equities research analysts forecast that Guild Holdings will post 1.1 EPS for the current fiscal year.

 Guild Dividend Announcement

-The company also recently declared a dividend, which was paid on Thursday, June 6th.
-Stockholders of record on Monday, May 20th were issued a dividend of $0.50 per share.
-The ex-dividend date was Friday, May 17th.
+The business also recently declared a dividend, which was paid on Thursday, June 6th.
+Shareholders of record on Monday, May 20th were issued a dividend of $0.50 per share.
+The ex-dividend date of this dividend was Friday, May 17th.

-In other news, Director Edward Bryant, Jr. sold 6,000 shares of the business’s stock in a transaction on Tuesday, May 21st.
-The shares were sold at an average price of $14.01, for a total transaction of $84,060.00.
-Following the completion of the transaction, the director now owns 26,816 shares of the company’s stock, valued at $375,692.16.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In related news, COO David Manuel Neylan acquired 1,984 shares of Guild stock in a transaction that occurred on Thursday, June 6th.
-The stock was acquired at an average price of $16.12 per share, with a total value of $31,982.08.
-Following the completion of the acquisition, the chief operating officer now directly owns 396,597 shares of the company’s stock, valued at approximately $6,393,143.64.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Edward Bryant, Jr. sold 6,000 shares of the company’s stock in a transaction dated Tuesday, May 21st.
-The stock was sold at an average price of $14.01, for a total transaction of $84,060.00.
-Following the completion of the sale, the director now directly owns 26,816 shares of the company’s stock, valued at approximately $375,692.16.
+In other news, Director Mary Ann Mcgarry purchased 4,998 shares of the stock in a transaction on Thursday, June 6th.
+The shares were acquired at an average price of $16.12 per share, with a total value of $80,567.76.
+Following the completion of the acquisition, the director now directly owns 372,996 shares of the company’s stock, valued at $6,012,695.52.
+The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In other Guild news, Director Mary Ann Mcgarry purchased 4,998 shares of the firm’s stock in a transaction on Thursday, June 6th.
+The shares were acquired at an average cost of $16.12 per share, with a total value of $80,567.76.
+Following the completion of the acquisition, the director now directly owns 372,996 shares in the company, valued at $6,012,695.52.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, Director Edward Bryant, Jr. sold 6,000 shares of the stock in a transaction dated Tuesday, May 21st.
+The stock was sold at an average price of $14.01, for a total value of $84,060.00.
+Following the sale, the director now owns 26,816 shares of the company’s stock, valued at approximately $375,692.16.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders bought 13,370 shares of company stock valued at $214,346.
+Insiders have purchased 13,370 shares of company stock valued at $214,346 over the last quarter.
 77.98% of the stock is currently owned by company insiders.

 Guild Company Profile